 Make a promise to yourself to be more thoughtful with your beauty purchases moving forward so that you aren’t wasting money—or resources—on pieces that don’t serve you.

 This should be a no-brainer, I know.
-However, we’ve all gone through our shelves to find pill bottles that should have been discarded months ago or are no longer needed based on our current health conditions or lifestyles.
+However, we’ve all gone through our shelves to find pill bottles that should have been discarded months ago or are no longer needed based on our current lifestyles.
 Toss them in the trash and breathe a sigh of relief.

 Next up, tackle any duplicates.
 I, for one, always seem to locate way too many bottles of ibuprofen in my medicine cabinet.
 I like to either combine all of the pills into one jar to keep at home—assuming they’re truly all the same—or scatter the bottles throughout various handbags so that I’ll always have Advil on hand when I’m on the go—you’ll thank yourself later, promise.